Note: This product is no longer marketed so this document is no longer being updated.

-NetApp HCI clusters contain a minimum of four storage and two compute nodes, but can expand up to 100 nodes in any combination.
-Storage nodes come in a single configuration with six SSDs, in three capacity points and compute nodes support dual CPUs with three core and memory configurations.
-Expansion nodes add 12 SSDs in roughly 1TB, 2TB or 4TB sizes for up to 46TB of additional capacity.
+NetApp HCI clusters contain a minimum of two storage nodes and two compute nodes, but can expand up to 100 nodes in most any combination.
+Four HCI nodes fit in a single 2U chassis (half-rack x 1U each).
+Storage nodes (H410S) come in a single configuration with six SSDs, in three capacity points and compute nodes (H410C) support dual CPUs with three core and memory configurations.

 NetApp HCI Product Brief Includes:

 Download now to read the full product brief.